If it's suspected that you have brain metastases, your doctor may recommend a number of tests and procedures.

-What treatments are best for you will depend on the size, number and location of the tumors, as well as your signs and symptoms, overall health, and preferences.
+What treatments are best for you will depend on the type, size, number and location of the tumors, as well as your signs and symptoms, overall health, and preferences.
 Talk with your doctor about your goals for treatment.

 If surgery is an option for you and your brain metastases are located in places that make them accessible for an operation, your surgeon will work to remove as much of the cancer as possible.
 Even removing a portion of the tumor may help reduce your signs and symptoms.

 Surgery to remove brain metastases carries risks, such as neurologic deficits, infection and bleeding.
 Other risks may depend on the part of your brain where your tumors are located.
-For instance, surgery on a tumor near nerves that connect to your eyes may carry a risk of vision loss.

 Whole-brain radiation.
 Whole-brain radiation applies radiation to the entire brain in order to kill tumor cells.
 People undergoing whole-brain radiation usually require 10 to 15 treatments over two to three weeks.